clemsos/writings/_quora/2012-05-28-Why-is-Facebook-banned-in-China-2.md

 date: '2012-05-28'
 source: quora
 language: en
-title: 'Why is Facebook banned in China? - Quora'
+title: 'Why is Facebook banned in China?'
 ---

 Originally Answered: [Why is Facebook blocked in